The Vale Programming Language

 It accepts a regioned object.
 A regioned object is an object where all of its (directly or indirectly) owned objects refer only to each other and are referred to only by each other.

-Here, we're making a regioned object with a region call, the 'a makeGame().
+Here, we're making a regioned object with a region call, the a' makeGame().

 Mutex will take the regioned object, and wrap it in a Mutex object.